kasheravaibhav14/mongo-ftdc/README.md

 While these metrics provide valuable insight, it's important to remember that they are just one piece of the puzzle when monitoring application performance.
 They should be interpreted in the context of other performance metrics and the specific workload your MongoDB instance is handling.
 If any of these metrics are trending in an unexpected direction, it might be worth investigating whether changes in your application or workload could be causing increased memory operations.

-Working:
-1. Decode the FTDC files based on timestamps, each log file is made up of chunks of 5 minutes of data and is named as per the first timestamp in the file.
-Taking all those files whose timestamps are at a delta of 6 hours absolute from our requested timestamp. `FTDC_capture.py`